Email FacebookTwitterMenu burgerClose thin

 A TOD deed includes much of the same information that can be found on typical real estate deeds, including:

-It will also name the person you want to take possession of your property when you pass away, as well as include a statement indicating that you retain possession until your death.
+It will also name the person you want to take possession of your property.
+Most TODs include a statement indicating that you retain possession until your death.

 How Transfer on Death Deeds Work

-A transfer on death deed is quite simple: you just name the person (or persons) who you want to inherit your property after you pass away.
-Once this document is signed and filed with your local land records office, it is considered valid until replaced or revoked.
-In the meantime, nothing else changes: You continue to own your home, make applicable mortgage payments, pay property taxes, make repairs and the like.
+A transfer on death deed is quite simple.
+You just name the person (or persons) who you want to inherit your property after you pass away.
+Once everyone signs this document and files it with your local land records office, it is considered valid.
+However, you can replace or revoke it if you need to.
+If not, nothing else changes.
+You continue to own your home, make applicable mortgage payments, pay property taxes, make repairs and the like.

 You can even sell, refinance, rent out or mortgage the property, if you so choose.
 The TOD deed does not give your beneficiary any control over or claim to your property while you’re still living.

 When you die, ownership of the property will pass automatically and immediately to your beneficiary, along with any mortgage balance, liens or judgments on the property.
-It does not need to pass through probate, and it is not considered a gift (so gift taxes don’t apply).
+It does not need to pass through probate, and the IRS does not consider it a gift (so gift taxes don’t apply).

 In order to claim the property, your beneficiary will likely need to provide a death certificate.
 Depending on your state, they may also need a sworn affidavit.
 The requirements of this affidavit will vary from one state to the next, so he or she will need to consider the laws of the state in which the property is located.